r-c-f/waynergy/README.md

 chmod g+s waynergy
 ```

-If this doesn't still doesn't seem to work (as in #38) be sure that the
+If this doesn't still doesn't seem to work (as in [#38](https://github.com/r-c-f/waynergy/issues/38)) be sure that the
-`uintput` module is loaded properly.
+`uinput` module is loaded properly.
 This might be done by creating a file
 `/etc/modules-load.d/uinput.conf` with the contents of `uinput`.

 #### CLI